-Swati Tripathi is an associate in White & Case's Dispute Resolution Group based in London.
+Swati Tripathi is a partner in White & Case's Dispute Resolution Group based in London.
 She advises clients on cross-border disputes before the English Courts and in international arbitrations (including arbitrations conducted under the LCIA, ICC and SIAC Rules).

 Swati has acted for clients in major litigations at all levels including the Court of Appeal as well as the UK Supreme Court.
 She has also represented clients in high-stakes mediations.
 Swati is adept at working with local counsel to strategically manage large disputes as many of her cases involve ongoing proceedings in multiple jurisdictions/ forums.
 Swati also regularly provides counsel on strategies for the avoidance and settlement of disputes.